joaopschiazza/nest-api-playground/README.md

-# Assignment API Project
+# Nest API Playground Project

 ## Description

-This is the Assignment API project built with NestJS.
+This is the Nest API Playground project built with NestJS.
 The API provides various functionalities including user authentication and profile management.

 ## Requirements